Expand your Medicare coverage with a Medicare Advantage Plan. Some plans may offer additional coverage for prescription drugs, dental and vision.

 Some Medicare Advantage plans feature $0 premiums, though $0 premium plans aren't available in all locations.

-In the video below, Medicare expert John Barkett explains that Medicare Advantage premiums are dropping by around 14 percent in 2020.
+In the video below, Medicare expert John Barkett explains that Medicare Advantage premiums dropped by around 14 percent in 2020.

 Who is eligible for Medicare Advantage plans?